huguesjohnson/DubbelLib/README.md

 	* webpublisher: Things to manage the aforementioned little insignificant web site.
 * x68
 	* retailclerk - A library of code used to build Retail Clerk like games.
 Calling it an 'engine' is giving it too much credit.
 I can't stand when projects call themselves 'frameworks' because they rarely are so I'm not doing that either.
 It's really just a bunch of code - that's as fancy a name as I'm willing to give it.

+There are three build scripts:
+* build-java-lib.sh: Builds a non-executable .jar with the library Java classes
+	* converters, example, file, file.filter, util
+* build-java-lib+fx.sh: Same as previous, but with JavaFX helper classes.
+* build-rctools.sh: Build an executable .jar for the Retail Clerk build tools and dependencies.

+Yes, I'm aware of Ant and Gradle and Maven and so.
+I've even administered build servers at various points in my career using all of them (and the .NET equivalents).
+This is how I roll when I work solo.

 **Stuff I still want to add**